dashed-slug/wallets/readme.txt

 = Can you add XYZ coin for me? =

-Unfortunately no. I can no longer cater to requests to add new coin adapters.
-I can only provide assistance by answering specific questions to coin adapter developers.
+Unfortunately no. I cannot cater to requests to add new coin adapters.
+I can only provide assistance to coin adapter developers by answering specific questions.

-If your coin's wallet has a standard RPC API that is a direct fork of Bitcoin core, then you should be able to use the [Full Node Multi Coin Adapter](https://www.dashed-slug.net/bitcoin-altcoin-wallets-wordpress-plugin/full-node-multi-coin-adapter-extension/?utm_source=wallets&utm_medium=docs&utm_campaign=faq) extension.
+If your coin belongs to one of the types [listed in this article](https://www.dashed-slug.net/howto-choose-between-available-coin-adapters/?utm_source=wallets&utm_medium=docs&utm_campaign=faq), then you will most likely be able to use your coin with the plugin.

-If your coin is an ERC-20 token then there is no support for that at the moment.
+If you are interested in creating your own token, perhaps the best way is to [create it as a TurtleCoin fork](https://medium.com/@turtlecoin/altcoin-101-create-a-cryptonote-privacy-coin-clone-in-one-hour-f14bff7eb2fd), then use the available [TurtleCoin adapter extension](https://www.dashed-slug.net/bitcoin-altcoin-wallets-wordpress-plugin/turtlecoin-adapter-extension/?utm_source=wallets&utm_medium=docs&utm_campaign=faq).

 = Can I use an exchange to facilitate cryptocurrency trading on top of this plugin? =